phluid61/internet-drafts/file-scheme/draft.md

 The file URI scheme is not coupled with a specific protocol.
 As such, there is no well-defined set of methods that can be performed on file URIs, nor a media type associated with them.

+This document defines a syntax that is compatible with most extant implementations, while attempting to push towards a stricter subset of "ideal" constructs.
+In many cases it simultaneously acknowledges and deprecates some less common or outdated constructs.

 ## History {#history}